-The bill amends the Occupational Code to update the terms of office for members of various professional boards, specifying commencement dates for professions such as accountancy, architecture, and cosmetology.
+The bill amends the Occupational Code to update the terms of office for members of various professional boards, specifying that these terms will commence on designated dates for professions such as accountancy, architecture, and cosmetology.
 It introduces Article 14A, which establishes licensing requirements for professional guardians and conservators, including age, educational qualifications, criminal background checks, and the necessity for professional liability insurance.
-The licensing process aims to ensure that only qualified individuals can serve in these roles, with clear criteria for both initial licensing and renewal.
+The Department of Licensing and Regulatory Affairs is tasked with maintaining a list of licensed professionals and overseeing the license renewal process every three years.

 Statutes affected: Substitute (H-1): 339.303